-FICO® Score vs. Credit Score.
-What is a FICO Score?
+FICO® score vs. credit score.
+What is a FICO score?

-We all know a credit score is essential when it comes to applying for a credit card, an auto loan, or a mortgage.
-When a company or a lender checks your credit report, they may be getting it from one or more of the three major agencies – Equifax, Experian, or TransUnion.
+We all know a good credit score is essential when it comes to applying for a credit card, an auto loan, or a mortgage.
+When a company or a lender checks your credit report, they may be getting it from one or more of the three major credit bureaus – Equifax, Experian, or TransUnion.
 In addition to your credit report, they will also use a credit score, such as the FICO® score, and self-reported supplemental information, such as your income, in their evaluation of credit risk before lending money to you.
 Each lender has its own process and policy for deciding upon creditworthiness.

 Credit scores vs. FICO scores

-There are many different credit scores, but the main difference is that not all credit scores are FICO Scores.
+There are many different credit scores, but the main difference is that not all credit scores are FICO scores.
 A FICO score is simply a brand that was introduced by a company called Fair Isaac Corporation.

 Whether it’s a FICO score or not, all credit scores measure your credit risk.
 The lower your credit score number, the more creditors or lenders will view you as a high-risk investment.
 Credit scores are based on each individual credit report’s algorithm, so each report can generate different scores.
 Hence, you could have hundreds of credit scores without even knowing it.
 Unless it’s clearly marked as a FICO score, you could be viewing a different credit score report.
 However, it’s more likely you will be most familiar with your FICO score – and with good reason.